Chef Alven Chu

 What is your earliest cooking memory?

-I remember when I was 9 years old and made an omelette for my brother – and just that day I tried to spice it up in a new way and add ham.
+I remember when I was 9 years old and made an omelette for my brother – and that day I tried to spice it up in a new way and add ham.
 He loved it and I got a great reaction from him, I will never forget.
+It is this feeling that has driven me to cook ever since.

 Why do you cook?